IrsyaShah/smart-wild-animal-detection/README.md

 ## Overview

-This project was developed to enhance safety in rural and residential areas by integrating artificial intelligence with a Raspberry Pi camera monitoring system.
+The Smart Wild Animal Detection System is an AI-powered monitoring system developed using Raspberry Pi 5, Python and YOLO11n.

-Conventional monitoring systems only record footage without providing immediate alerts, causing delayed response during wild animal intrusions.
-This system solves that problem by automatically detecting animals and sending instant notifications to homeowners through Telegram.
+This system was designed to automatically detect wild animals and send alert notifications through Telegram.
+It also triggers a buzzer warning system when an animal is detected.

-The system focuses on detecting :
+The system focuses on three animal classes :

 * Wild Pig
 * Monkey